 Tacoma, Washington 98421-1615

-How do I put money in a detainee’s account?
-To put money in a detainee’s account, you can drop off cash or a U.S. Postal Money Order with the reception officer between 7:30 a.m. and 3:00 p.m.
+How do I put money in an individual’s account?
+To put money in someone’s account, you can drop off cash or a U.S. Postal Money Order with the reception officer between 7:30 a.m. and 3:00 p.m.
 You can also send U.S. Postal Money Orders.
 Sending cash is strongly discouraged.
-Money orders other than those issued by the U.S. Post Office will not be placed in the detainee’s account.
+Money orders other than those issued by the U.S. Post Office will not be placed in the person’s account.
 You can also make deposits online, by telephone at 1-866-345-1884, or by using one of the machines in the lobby of the NWDC.
-Both you and the detainee should receive a receipt for any funds accepted.
+Both you and the person in detention should receive a receipt for any funds accepted.

 How do I give money or property to someone who is getting deported?
-Detainees will receive in cash any money left in their account.
-You can put money in the detainee’s account using the instructions above.
+People facing deportation will receive in cash any money left in their account.
+Please note that accounts are closed shortly before deportation so no new money can be added to them once they are closed.
+You can put money in the individual's account using the instructions above.
 The money should be available within 30 minutes.
-Detainees must follow these procedures to receive property to take with them when they are deported:
+People in detention must follow these procedures to receive property to take with them when they are deported:

-Step 1: The detainee fills out a KITE available in their unit to receive the property.
-The request must list what property the detainee is receiving and who will be bringing the property.
+Step 1: The individual fills out a KITE available in their unit to receive the property.
+The request must list what property the person facing deportation is receiving and who will be bringing the property.

 Step 2: The form will be sent for approval by ICE.

-Step 3: Once the request is approved, the detainee will be notified and a letter will be sent to front desk specifying who is bringing the property and what the property it is.
-The detainee will also be told when their friend/family should bring the property.
+Step 3: Once the request is approved, the individual will be notified and a letter will be sent to the front desk specifying who is bringing the property and what the property is.
+The individual will also be told when their friend/family should bring the property.

 Step 4: The person dropping off the property comes to the front desk of the detention center from 4:30 - 6:00 PM.

-What kind of property can a detainee typically receive for deportation?
+What kind of property can a person facing deportation typically receive?
 One suitcase, no more than 40 pounds, filled with clothes.

-Can detainees get their IDs back after they are released from the detention center?
-If the detainee is being deported, ICE will not return state or US-issued IDs.
+Can people being deported or leaving the facility get their IDs back after they are released from the detention center?
+If the person is being deported, ICE will not return state or US-issued IDs.
 ICE will return foreign national IDs.
-If the detainee is released on bond, state ID documents will be returned.
+If the person is released on bond, state ID documents will be returned.

 What is a bond?
-A bond is money paid to the government in return for the detainee’s release.
-It is a guarantee that the detainee will go to all court hearings and comply with the judge’s final order.
+A bond is money paid to the government in return for a person’s release.
+It is a guarantee that the individual will attend all court hearings and comply with the judge’s final order.

 Who sets a bond?
 ICE can set a bond.
-Detainees usually receive a piece of paper with the heading: “Notice of Custody Determination” on it that has the amount of bond that ICE set.
+People in detention usually receive a piece of paper with the heading: “Notice of Custody Determination” on it that has the amount of bond that ICE set.

 The Immigration Judge can also set a bond.
-If ICE did not set a bond amount, the detainee can ask the Judge to set one by asking for a Bond Hearing.
-The detainee can also ask the Immigration Judge to lower the bond that ICE set by requesting a bond hearing.
+If ICE did not set a bond amount, the person can ask the Judge to set one by asking for a Bond Hearing.
+They can also ask the Immigration Judge to lower the bond that ICE set by requesting a bond hearing.
 However, the Immigration Judge does not have the power to lower everyone’s bond amount.
 Also, the Immigration Judge has the power to raise the amount or take the existing bond away.

-How does the detainee request a bond hearing?
-The detainee can either ask the Immigration Judge for one in person at the first master calendar hearing, or the detainee can fill out a Motion Requesting Hearing for Bond Determination and mail to the court: Tacoma Immigration Court, 1623 East J Street, Suite 3, Tacoma, WA 98421.
-NWIRP can assist pro se detainees with this process.
+How does the person in detention request a bond hearing?
+The person can either ask the Immigration Judge for one in person at the first master calendar hearing, or the person can fill out a Motion Requesting Hearing for Bond Determination and mail to the court: Tacoma Immigration Court, 1623 East J Street, Suite 3, Tacoma, WA 98421.
+NWIRP can assist pro se individuals with this process.

-What is the best way for a detainee to prepare for a bond hearing?
-The Immigration Judge is looking for two things: 1) Whether the detainee is a danger to the community; and 2) Whether the detainee is a “flight risk” – meaning, whether the detainee is likely to go to all future court hearings.
-Detainees are encouraged to invite family members and friends to bond hearings and provide supporting documents to the Immigration Judge, such as letters from friends, family and employers.
+What is the best way for a person in immigration detention to prepare for a bond hearing?
+The Immigration Judge is looking for two things: 1) Whether the person is a danger to the community; and 2) Whether the person is a “flight risk” – meaning, whether they are likely to go to all future court hearings.
+People in detention are encouraged to invite family members and friends to bond hearings and provide supporting documents to the Immigration Judge, such as letters from friends, family and employers.
+Other examples of evidence that can be helpful for a bond hearing include proof of rehabilitation like a certificate of completion for alcohol abuse treatment classes, proof of ability to pay the bond, et cetera.

-The entire bond must be paid for the detainee to be released.
+The entire bond must be paid for the person to be released.

-How do I check a detainee's immigration case status?
+How do I check a person’s immigration case status?
 The easiest way to check the status of a case in immigration court is to call their automated number: 1-800-898-7180.
-You will need the detainee’s full 9-digit A number.
+You will need the person’s full 9-digit A number.
 If the A number only has 8 digits, enter a “0” at the beginning of the number.

 This line will provide basic information about the case: